qianyu-berkeley/NLP_study/Notes/NLP.md

   * Add an additional linear layer ($w_0$) to convert back to the right dimension

   ![multi-head attention](./imgs/multihead_attention.png)

+* The self attention layers in the decoder operate in a slightly different way than the one in the encoder: In the decoder, the self-attention layer is only allowed to attend to earlier positions in the output sequence.
+This is done by masking future positions (setting them to -inf) before the softmax step in the self-attention calculation.

 ***
 # Section 4.
 Language Classification Tasks